zx80/flask-simple-auth/docs/DOCUMENTATION.md

 Request parameter string values are actually *converted* to the target type, and generate a *400* if the configuration fails.
-For `int`, base syntax is accepted for HTTP/JSON parameters, i.e. `0x11`, `0o21`, `0b10001` and `17` all mean decimal *17*.
+For `int`, base syntax is accepted for HTTP parameters, i.e. `0x11`, `0o21`, `0b10001` and `17` all mean decimal *17*.
 For `bool`, *False* is an empty string, `0`, `False` or `F`, otherwise the value is *True*.